 - install: A list of strings that specify which packages should be installed.
 Valid values: Package names optionally followed by a /target or paths to local .deb files.
 Note that packages are installed in the order they are listed.
-The installer invocations are bundled by package type (remote or local), meaning if you install two local packages, then two remote packages and then another local package, there will be two calls to dpkg -i ... and a single call to apt-get install .... - install\standard: Defines if the packages of the "Standard System Utilities" option of the Debian installer, provided by tasksel, should be installed or not.
+The installer invocations are bundled by package type (remote or local), meaning if you install two local packages, then two remote packages and then another local package, there will be two calls to dpkg -i ... and a single call to apt-get install - install_standard: Defines if the packages of the "Standard System Utilities" option of the Debian installer, provided by tasksel, should be installed or not.
 The problem is that with just debootstrap, the system ends up with very basic commands.
-This is not a problem for a machine that will not be used interactively, but otherwise it is nice to have at hand tools like bash-completion, less, locate, etc. optional Valid values: true, false Default: false - mirror: The default aptitude mirror. optional Default: http://deb.debian.org/debian/ - security: The default security mirror. optional Default: http://security.debian.org/ - sources: A map of additional sources that should be added to the aptitude sources list.
+This is not a problem for a machine that will not be used interactively, but otherwise it is nice to have at hand tools like bash-completion, less, locate, etc. optional Valid values: true, false Default: false - mirror: The default aptitude mirror. optional Default: http://httpredir.debian.org/debian/ - sources: A map of additional sources that should be added to the aptitude sources list.
 The key becomes the filename in /etc/apt/sources.list.d/ (with .list appended to it), except for main, which designates /etc/apt/sources.list.
-The value is an array with each entry being a line.
-Note: To use HTTPS-based repos, you need to add "apt-transport-https" and "ca-certificates" to include\packages (issue #476).optional - components: A list of components that should be added to the default apt sources.
-For example contrib or non-free optional Default: ['main']
+The value is an array with each entry being a line. optional - components: A list of components that should be added to the default apt sources.
+For example contrib or non-free optional Default: ['main'] - trusted-keys: List of paths to .gpg keyrings that should be added to the aptitude keyring of trusted signatures for repositories. optional - apt.conf.d: A map of apt.conf(5) configuration snippets.
+The key become the filename in /etc/apt/apt.conf.d, except main which designates /etc/apt/apt.conf.
+The value is a string in the apt.conf(5) syntax.optional - preferences: Allows you to pin packages through apt preferences.
+The setting is an object where the key is the preference filename in /etc/apt/preferences.d/.
+The key main is special and refers to the file /etc/apt/preferences, which will be overwritten if specified. optional The values are objects with three keys: - package: The package to pin (wildcards allowed) - pin: The release to pin the package to. - pin-priority: The priority of this pin.